 Dr Eden Tongson

 Postdoctoral Fellow in Digital Agriculture, Food and Wine Sciences

-Eden Tongson’s research interests are in the areas of genetics, high throughput phenotyping of crops and the implementation of digital tools and machine learning in agriculture and food sciences.
-She is also a professional scientific illustrator and digital artist for peer-reviewed journal articles and scientific books.
+Eden Tongson’s research interests are in the areas of genetics and throughput phenotyping of crops and the implementation of digital tools and machine learning in agriculture and food.
+She is also a professional, scientific illustrator and digital artist for peer-reviewed journal articles and scientific books.